simeon-ned/darli/docs/contributing.md

 - Documentation and Info:
   - [ ] The cheat sheet for all necessary modules
+  - [ ] The overall presentation and jupyter nootebook with all features
 - Modeling Backends:
   - [x] Refactor the model class, add folder with backends
-  - [x] Implement or use some ready implementation `rnea, crba, regressor, forward_kinematics` with JAX/PyTorch
   - [x] Pure pinocchio backend and 'all-in-one' update
+  - [ ] Implement or use some ready implementation `rnea, crba, regressor, forward_kinematics` with JAX/PyTorch
 - Model:
   - [ ] Friction and Joint inertias for active joints
   - [ ] Flexibility in Active Joints
   - [ ] Sparsity Patterns
+  - [ ] Add regular force, contact should inherite from force
 - State Space:
   - [ ] State class that define how state is organized and mapped to `q, v`
   - [x] Integrators on manifolds